Shubham281220/LeafAI-CNN-Powered-Leaf-Disease-Detection/Readme.md

 Install Dependencies: Create a Python virtual environment and install the required libraries:

 bash
-Copy code
 python -m venv env
 source env/bin/activate  # On Windows: .\env\Scripts\activate
 pip install -r requirements.txt

-Prepare the Dataset:
-Download the dataset from here.
-Extract the dataset into the project directory.

 Run the Notebook: Open CNN_leaf_disease_detection_coloured.ipynb in Jupyter Notebook or any IDE that supports notebooks, and execute the cells to:
 Train the CNN model.